August 25: Today in Royal History

 August 25, 1805 – Death of Prince William Henry of Wales, Duke of Gloucester and Edinburgh, son of Frederick, Prince of Wales and brother of King George III, at Gloucester House on Upper Grosvenor Street in London, England; buried in the Gloucester Vault at St. George’s Chapel at Windsor Castle in Windsor, England

 William Henry was one of the two brothers of King George III whose marriages caused the passing of the Royal Marriages Act in 1772.
-The act stipulated that no descendant of King George II under the age of 25, with the exception of descendants of princesses who married into foreign families, could marry without obtaining the consent of the sovereign.
+The act stipulated that no descendant of King George II under the age of 25, except descendants of princesses who married into foreign families, could marry without obtaining the sovereign’s consent.
 Over the age of 25, those wishing to marry without obtaining consent needed to inform the Privy Council of their intention.
-They would then be free to marry in a year if no objection had been raised by Parliament.
-In 1766, William Henry married Maria Waldegrave, Countess Waldegrave, née Walpole.
+If Parliament did not object, they would be free to marry in a year In 1766, William Henry married Maria Waldegrave, Countess Waldegrave, née Walpole.
 William Henry and Maria’s marriage was held in secret as William Henry’s marriage to a widow of non-royal rank and illegitimate birth would not have been acceptable.
 King George III was unaware of this marriage until 1772.
-The Royal Marriages Act was repealed on March 26, 2015, as a result of the 2011 Perth Agreement.
+The Royal Marriages Act was repealed on March 26, 2015, due to the 2011 Perth Agreement.
 The Royal Marriages Act’s provisions were replaced by less limited restrictions that apply only to the first six people in the line of succession to the British throne.

 Unofficial Royalty: Prince William Henry of Wales, Duke of Gloucester and Edinburgh